Home

 For questions and inquiries about the School of Theology and Seminary’s educational mission, assessment and effectiveness efforts, please contact the Dean’s Office at [email protected] or by phone at 320-363-2622.

 Saint John’s School of Theology and Seminary is accredited by the Commission on Accrediting of the Association of Theological Schools and the Higher Learning Commission.
-The following degree programs are approved: MDiv, MA Liturgical Music, MAM, MTS, MAT, and ThM.
+The following degree programs are approved: MDiv (lay and ordained), MA in Liturgical Music, MAM, MTS, MAT, and ThM.

 Commission on Accrediting of the Association of Theological Schools